matitaviola/SE2_Thesis-Management/retrospectives/demo1.md

 |-----------------------------------------------------------------------|
 |#10 Delete Proposals  |     3     |   1    |     3      |      2h      |
 |-----------------------------------------------------------------------|
-NOTE: this includes the sprint planning itself, that could not be extimated beforehand, but while doing it
+NOTE: this includes the sprint planning itself, that could not be extimated beforehand, but only while doing it

 > place technical tasks corresponding to story `#0` and leave out story points (not applicable in this case)